Application of the notion of $\Phi$-object to the study of p-class groups and p-ramified torsion groups of abelian extensions: Introduction and brief historical survey

+See \S\,\ref{maindef} for equivalent characterizations of $\CH^\alg_\varphi $ and $\CH^\ar_\varphi$ using local cyclotomic polynomials $P_\varphi$, then for a summary of the main properties and results of the paper.

-Nevertheless, all these works deal with the {\it algebraic definitions} of the $\varphi$-objects (for $p$-adic characters $\varphi$) and for the corresponding analytic definitions; so the distinction between algebraic and arithmetic $\varphi$-components (of class groups $\CH$, $p$-torsion groups $\CT$, etc.) is not done in the literature.
-This does not matter for relative $p$-class groups $\CH^-$ and torsion groups $\CT$ since we will prove that the two notions coincide (Theorems \ref{theoII1}, \ref{theotorsion}); so the case of these invariants can be considered as definitely solved, contrary to real $p$-class groups $\CH^+$ in the non semi-simple case.
-We give numerical illustration showing the gap between the two notions (see \S\,\ref{tensor} and the two numerical examples given for $p=3$).
+In the non semi-simple case $p \mid g$, the distinction between algebraic and arithmetic $\varphi$-components is not done in the literature.
+This does not matter for relative $p$-class groups $\CH_K^-$ and torsion $p$-groups $\CT_K$ since we will prove that the two notions coincide (Theorems \ref{theoII1}, \ref{theotorsion}); so the case of these invariants is definitely solved, contrary to that of $\varphi$-components of $p$-class groups of real fields $K$ in the non semi-simple case deduced from the ``$\chi$-formulas'' given in Theorem \ref{theoIII2} and the important relation that we talked about: